Bellevue-Wolverine-Robotics/2025-Reefscape/README.md

     * Select the `.json` file from this repository.
 4.  **Verify the layout:** Ensure all your desired widgets and tabs are correctly loaded.

-### Competition Robot Configuration

-**DO NOT USE THE INCLUDED `.json` FILE ON YOUR COMPETITION ROBOT.**

-For your competition robot, it is crucial to allow Shuffleboard to automatically populate its layout during runtime.
-This ensures that all necessary data is captured and displayed accurately.

-**Steps:**

-1.  **Start with a clean slate:** Do not import any pre-configured layouts ONLY USE THE JSON WITH THE TESTING ROBOT!!!
-2.  **Run your robot code:** Deploy and run your robot code on the competition robot.
-3.  **Open Shuffleboard:** Launch Shuffleboard.
-4.  **Observe automatic population:** Shuffleboard will automatically detect and display the data sent from your robot code.

-**Note:** Always refer to the latest Shuffleboard documentation for specific instructions and features.